 Royal Lytham & St Annes - Rules Summary

-One of the benefits of having a walking referee with every game at The Open Championship is that it enables the collation of statistical information on the number of rulings that are handled over the four days of play.
+One of the benefits of having a walking referee with every game at The Open is that it enables the collation of statistical information on the number of rulings that are handled over the four days of play.

 At this year’s Open held over the links at Royal Lytham & St Annes, the international team of referees handled 339 rules incidents in total.

 Although complicated situations do crop up from time to time, it is the basics that occur again and again.
 A referee must remain vigilant at all times though, and he must concentrate on each situation that is presented to him – it is easy to have a lapse of concentration and to get something wrong.

 One of the most commonly used Rules in golf is the unplayable ball Rule (Rule 28).
 In total, 32 unplayable ball rulings were dealt with at the Championship, including Phil Mickelson’s drop after he found the deep rough above a bunker on the 8th hole.
 Click here to read more.

 The weather, of course, can have a big impact on the Rules and 2012 was no exception.
 Due to the unusually wet weather that Britain has experienced this summer and, in particular, following a heavy rainfall on the Thursday night of the Championship, no less than 58 casual water rulings were overseen by referees.
 Of these, 37 related to casual water in a bunker where Rule 25-1b(ii) was applied.
 Click here to read more.

 Due to the large amount of infrastructure required to stage a major championship, providing relief from interference by temporary immovable obstructions (TIOs), such as television towers and grandstands, is inevitable.
 In total, 47 rulings for relief from interference by a TIO were granted.